Oscar Massin: Career

 The Fife Tiara, a wedding present to Louise, Princess Royal from her groom the 1st Duke of Fife in 1887 is attributed to Oscar Massin.

-Oscar Massin was a master craftsman and innovative designer.
-He studied the structure and engineering of diamond settings in the service of naturalism, producing remarkable pieces that celebrate light and organic growth.
+Oscar Massin was a renowned craftsman and designer.
+He studied the structure and engineering of diamond settings in the service of naturalism, making distinguished pieces.

 In the early-to-mid 1860s, Massin began to explore new, naturalistic models featuring floral and foliate motifs with delicate, nearly invisible mounting; Massin dedicated significant time to the study of flowers, botanicals and even insects within their natural worlds in order to fully understand the intricacies of their composition, resulting in original, imaginative design.
 Before opening up his own jewelry studio in 1863, Massin worked as a designer and goldsmith for many well-known jewelers in Paris, including the famous Lemonnier.
 In 1867, Massin exhibited at the International Exposition of 1867 (Exposition universelle [d'art et d'industrie] de 1867) for the first time under his own name.
 His centerpiece: a tiara designed with a diamond, ruby and emerald bandeau finished with a diamond-set feather and gem-set chains.
 He continued to exhibit, and at the Exposition Universelle (1878), was awarded both a Grand Prix and the Legion of Honour.
 Among his exquisite creations: a three-dimensional rose pavé-set with diamonds, as well as a diamond-set belt and a tiara paired with diamond briolettes.

 For more than two decades Massin continued to design and create for prominent jewelers, including Baugrand, Fontana, Sandoz and Rouvenat, Boucheron, Mellerio, Chaumet, and Tiffany.
 Massin retired in 1891, leaving behind a legacy of innovation and carving a path forward for those who followed.

 Massin died in his Parisian apartment on 13 February 1913.